jfmengels/node-elm-review/documentation/tooling-integration.md

 - `type`: Equal to `"error"` when things are unexpected
 - `path`: The relative path to a file we could trace the problem to, or to a default one.
 This is in a lot of cases using a default value, because we are not able to pinpoint to a specific file.
 Also the default file might not exist, which may be the cause of the error.
-- `message`: The helpful description of the problem.
-This is meant for humans to read, but colors have been removed and it has been trimmed.
-You may wish to remove the line-breaks maybe?
+- `message`: The description of the problem.
+It is an array like `formatted` for review errors, even though at this moment it only contains a string that has been trimmed and where colors have been removed.
-  *NOTE that* in the future, it will become an array like the `formatted` message for review errors.
-This is so that compiler errors will be able to be integrated here.
-At the moment, the message is not all that helpful.
-Help appreciated on this topic.
 - `stack` (optional): The original JavaScript runtime stacktrace.
 Only sent if you run with `--debug`.

 You should only have to listen to the CLI's standard output (`stdout`), and should not have to listen to the standard error output (`stderr`).